tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Asia, a global biodiversity hotspot, faces urgent challenges in conserving its unique ecosystems and endemic species.
 Biodiversity informatics plays a vital role in understanding and protecting this richness.
 This symposium brings together active players from across the continent to share their expertise and ignite collaborations.

 This year we hope to attract more collections community and cover more specimen related topics.
-Through shared knowledge and collaborative action, we can ensure a biodiverse future for the continent, leveraging the power of specimen data."
+Through shared knowledge and collaborative action, we can ensure a biodiverse future for the continent, leveraging the power of specimen data.

 ## SYM09 Biodiversity Knowledge Linking: Progress after BiCIKL and beyond